JAMES EAGLEMAN | MARCH 2018

 What I liked:

 The weight!
 At only 4lbs.
 3 oz IT Luggage have created one of the lightest carry ons on the market.
-And they don't seem to have sacrificed durability for this reduction in weight, it feels like a very well made carry on.
+And they don't seem to have sacrificed durability for this reduction in weight, it feels like a very well made bag.

 The size.
-You should have no problems using this carry on on a wide range of airlines.
+You should have no problems using this bag on a wide range of airlines.
 I travel light so that's perfect for me.
 Heavy packers might find this bag to be too small for their liking.

 If you are traveling in Asia or Europe this bag will be great and help with tighter carry on luggage size limits.